Career-Nandish/SQL/LeetCode Challenges/leetcode_challenges.md

 recyclable is an ENUM (category) of types ('Y', 'N') where 'Y' means this product is recyclable and 'N' means it is not.

-### [Easy]Write a solution to find the ids of products that are both low fat and recyclable.
+### Write a solution to find the ids of products that are both low fat and recyclable.

 ```SQL
 SELECT product_id